New England Meteoritical Services

 Brown matrix, abundant Ni/Fe grains, chondrules.
 18.52 grams, 52mm x 48mm x 2mm, SOLD

 Tarn-et-Garonne, Montauban, France Stone, carbonaceous chondrite, CI1 (Ivuna group, type 1) Fell May 14, 1864.
 The Orgueil meteorite represents some of the oldest known, least altered, matter.
 The specimen is sold by size and not weight.
-SOLD
+4.5mm x 3mm x 2.5mm, $380.00

 Note: The Orgueil meteorite is, arguably, one of the most significant meteorites to be held in any collection.